zenoss/zenoss-service/README.md

 # Zenoss Services
-A repository for Zenoss Application Service Defintions
+A repository for Zenoss Application Service Definitions

 ## Making changes to service defintions